Troopy Build Series: LandCruiser 78-Series Overlander

 Since moving to Australia, we have continued to travel, by conventional means exploring places like Japan and Australia on our doorstep.
 After arriving in Victoria, we had a Subaru Forester, which we purchased second-hand.
 The Forester has taken us to many places, served us well and is surprisingly capable.
 But we have always wanted to get back out and about Overlanding with a “proper” vehicle.

-Roll forward a decade the Subaru Forester, has clocked up over 340,000km, whilst our daughter was going through school.
-During the pandemic, we decided it was time to get back into our passion.
-In 2021, we ordered a new vehicle, this time a Toyota Landcruiser 78-series.
+Roll forward a decade; the Subaru Forester has clocked up over 340,000km whilst our daughter was going through school.
+During the pandemic, we decided it was time to return to our passion.
+In 2021, we ordered a new vehicle, a Toyota Landcruiser 78-series.
 Commonly known as a Troopy

 70-Series Landcruiser Waiting Time

-In the meantime, we did contemplate our options, but one of the key drivers for vehicle choice was wanting a camper/pop-top camping option so that we could get out of the weather.
+In the meantime, we did contemplate our options, but one key driver for our vehicle choice was wanting a camper/pop-top camping option so that we could get out of the weather.
 If you have followed us previously, you will know we have been caught in a roof tent a few times in nasty conditions.

 Why a 70-Series Troopy?

 Our choice of vehicle had probably been made at least 10 years ago.
-If you’re familiar with our previous history, I was always torn between a Land Rover Defender and a Toyota LandCruiser.
-Having owned the Defender 110 for many years, one of the things I did not like was not knowing the history, there was about 200,000km of its history that was out of my control and being sure that a vehicle has been historically well maintained, is crucial to reliability and dependability.
+If you know our previous history, I was always torn between a Land Rover Defender and a Toyota LandCruiser.
+Having owned the Defender 110 for many years, one of the things I did not like was not knowing the history; there was about 200,000km of its history that was out of my control and being sure that a vehicle has been historically well maintained, is crucial to reliability and dependability.
 So our next vehicle was going to be new.
-I think any overlander would agree that reliability and dependability are critical to their enjoyment.
+Any overlander would agree that reliability and dependability are critical to their enjoyment and a successful trip.

 The Landcruiser 70-Series has a legendary status around the world.
 It has always been known for being reliable and tough.
-The design has been largely unchanged for the last 30 years and despite this, it is loved by not only overlanders, and 4WD enthusiasts but also government agencies, big mining organisations and aid agencies not to mention the military.
-It is not uncommon to hear of vehicles with over 400,000km clocked up.
+The design has been largely unchanged for the last 30 years.
+Despite this, it is loved by not only overlanders, and 4WD enthusiasts but also government agencies, big mining organisations and aid agencies not to mention the military.
+It is common to hear of vehicles with over 400,000km clocked up.

 In Australia, the 79-Series UTE (that’s a pickup in the US) has the following of a sub-cult and is often written off to tax by tradies.
-The 76-Series saloon is also a popular choice and although it has a few options for a roof conversion, is somewhat smaller especially if one plans to live out of the vehicle for extended periods.
+The 76-Series saloon is also a popular choice, and although it has a few options for a roof conversion, it is somewhat smaller, especially if one plans to live out of the vehicle for extended periods.

 Why didn’t we choose an Ineos Grenadier as our next Overlander?